-- · No medication prior to the examination. - After the examination: - if you take medication once daily, you can start taking the medication with the first meal after the procedure. - If you take medication 2, 3 or 4 times daily: resume with the usual dose at the next meal.
+- No medication prior to the examination. - If you take medication once daily, you can start taking the medication with the first meal. - If you take medication 2, 3 or 4 times daily: - Resume with the usual dose at the next meal.